olekmorawski/SprintMint/README.md

 ![SprintMint Logo](/styles/images/logo4git.png)

-Welcome to SprintMint, your ultimate platform for everything Non-Fungible Tokens (NFTs)! 🎨 Whether you're looking to mint your first NFT or you're an experienced artist or collector, SprintMint provides a comprehensive yet simplified experience.
-Say goodbye to complexity and high costs, and say hello to a user-friendly platform for NFT minting, buying, and selling.
+Welcome to SprintMint, is a minter for Non-Fungible Tokens (NFTs)! 🎨 If you're looking to mint your first NFT, SprintMint provides a simplified experience.
+Say goodbye to complexity and high costs, and say hello to a user-friendly platform for NFT minting.

 ## Table of Contents